-Additionally, toy breeds are more susceptible to digestive issues.
+Toy breeds are more susceptible to digestive issues than larger breeds.
 These can often be rectified by changing their diets to something created specifically for their size.

-They can also experience dental issues from their unusually small mouths and it can be difficult to know how much protein, carbohydrates, and fat they need.
-Toy poodles will also need to be fed properly to ensure that their coats remain shiny and not matted.
+They can also experience dental issues in their small mouths and it can be difficult to know how much protein, carbohydrates, and fat they need.
+Of course, toy poodles will also need to be fed properly to ensure that their coats remain shiny and tangle-free.

-Luckily we have found the five best dog foods for toy poodles so that you don’t have to worry about researching everything we’ve just mentioned.
+Luckily we have found the five best dog foods for toy poodles so you can narrow down your search!

 Our favorite dog food for toy poodles is from Blue Buffalo, a popular dog food brand known for its quality ingredients.
-Real meat is the first on the ingredients list so that your dog is getting a high-quality source of protein.
+Real meat is first on the ingredients list so you can be sure your dog is getting a high-quality source of protein.

-The chicken will help them strengthen their muscles and keep them repairing themselves quickly after every play session and walk.
+Chicken will help strengthen your dog’s muscles and keep them repairing themselves quickly after every play session and walk.

 A great blend of antioxidants can be found within this dog food, as well as vitamins and minerals to protect their immune system and liver function.
 There are no poultry by-products in this food or any useless filler grains such as corn or soy.
 We ranked this as the best dog food for toy poodles because it is nutritious and specifically designed for toy breeds.

 Next up is a dry food featuring the highest quality protein and wholesome grains.
-You won’t find any by-products, filler ingredients, or artificial preservatives within this formula, ensuring that your toy poodle only gets the best from their mealtimes.
+You won’t find any by-products, filler ingredients, or artificial preservatives within this formula, ensuring that your toy poodle only gets the best at mealtime.

 The guaranteed levels of Omega fatty acids ensure that your dog’s coat and skin are protected, keeping it shiny and soft no matter what.
 Antioxidants and probiotics are also a big focus with this dog kibble, protecting their heart and digestive system.

 Feeding your dog this food will show an improvement in their entire body, including their coat and skin, energy levels, digestive health, immune system, and eyes, teeth, and gums.
-This toy Poodle food is guaranteed to have more than 30% crude protein, keeping your dog strong and happy.
+This toy poodle food is guaranteed to be more than 30 percent crude protein, keeping your dog strong and happy.

-Purina is another popular brand all over the world, and there must be a reason why it has captured such an impressive global audience.
+Purina is another popular brand all over the world, so there must be a reason why it has captured such an impressive global audience, right?
 This toy breed kibble comes in a 5-pound bag and is high in both protein and calories, ensuring that your dog’s energy levels and muscles are protected.

-Natural prebiotic fiber is within the formula for this food, ensuring that the intestinal bacteria are suitably nourished for good digestive health.
+Natural prebiotic fiber is included in the formula for this food, ensuring that the intestinal bacteria are suitably nourished for good digestive health.
 It is also full of other minerals, such as calcium and phosphorus, to protect their bones and teeth.

 This dog food is specially formulated for racing toy breeds that love to run for miles.
 This is not true for all toy poodles, as some prefer to enjoy a more sedentary lifestyle.
-If this is your pooch, this might not be the best food for them.
+If your pooch is a couch potato, this dog food may not be the best option for her.

 Hill’s Science Diet is the number one veterinarian-recommended dog food brand.
 Their Small Paws kibble is designed to be as easy as possible on your toy poodle’s stomach and digestive system.

-The kibble is rich in omega 6 fatty acids and vitamin E to nourish your poodle’s coat and skin, keeping it healthy and happy.
+The kibble is rich in omega-6 fatty acids and vitamin E to nourish your poodle’s coat and skin, keeping it healthy.
 A blend of antioxidants is also found within this food for lifelong immune support.

 These kibble pieces are 7.5 x 4.5mm, which is much smaller than the traditional kibble found on the market.
-This will clean your toy poodle’s teeth and gums, protecting them from gum disease and teeth decay.
+This will help keep your toy poodle’s teeth and gums clean, mitigating dental issues and tooth decay.
 Hill’s Science is one of the best dry dog foods for a toy poodle, but it does have a higher price point.

 Last but not least, Solid Gold Mighty Mini dog kibble is a natural and holistic formula free of gluten and grains.
 The tiny pieces of kibble are easy to eat by even toy puppies, and it is one of the smallest kibbles on the market.

-Real chicken is used which is easy to digest by sensitive stomachs, as well as chickpeas and pumpkin that are full of fiber to promote gentle and healthy digestion.
+Real chicken is used which is easy to digest by sensitive stomachs.
+Chickpeas and pumpkin are full of fiber to promote gentle and healthy digestion.

 How to Choose a Dog Food for Toy Poodles

 As promised, we will now look into why feeding your toy poodle the right food is so important to their health.
-Make sure to keep these below considerations in your mind when comparing different toy poodle foods to get the best for your furry friend.
+Make sure to take the following under consideration when comparing different toy poodle foods to get the best for your furry friend.

 Health Issues in Toy Poodles

-Toy poodles are prone to more health issues than regular-sized poodles due to the extra breeding it takes to get them so small.
+Toy poodles are prone to more health issues than standard poodles due to the extra breeding it takes to get them so small.
 They are prone to bladder stones, cataracts, and skin tumors.

-No matter their size, all poodles are also more susceptible to bloating, retinal issues, thyroid problems, and much more.
+No matter their size, all poodles are also more susceptible to bloat, retinal issues, thyroid problems, and much more.

-To avoid your dog suffering from these issues, feeding them a healthy diet full of omega 3 and 6 fatty acids, prebiotics, and antioxidants have never been more important.
+To avoid these issues, feeding them a healthy diet full of omega 3 and 6 fatty acids, prebiotics, and antioxidants has never been more important.

-Fish is another good source of protein, but not as beneficial to your dog as poultry.
-Potatoes, fruits, and vegetables should be included in your toy poodle’s diet, but not too much.
-These three ingredients should only make up around 10% of their food.
+Fish is another good source of protein, but it’s not as beneficial to your dog as poultry.
+Potatoes, fruits, and vegetables should be included in your toy poodle’s diet, but not in excess.
+These three ingredients should only make up around 10 percent of his diet.

 Grains are a controversial subject when it comes to dog food.
 Some animal nutritionists believe that they shouldn’t be put in at all as they are commonly seen as filler ingredients that offer nothing to your pooch’s nutritional needs.

 Protein is the most important nutrient in your toy poodles diet and the protein source should be the first ingredient on the ingredients list.
-In fact, at least 85% of your dog’s diet should be made up of protein.
+In fact, at least 85 percent of your dog’s diet should be made up of protein.

-Protein feeds the muscles and supports their heart, while also aiding their immune system.
+Protein feeds the muscles and supports your dog’s heart, while also aiding their immune system.
 Animal protein is best for any dog, and by-products are not a suitable source of protein.

 Carbohydrates should only make up a small amount of your toy poodle’s diet.
-The larger the dog, the more carbs they need.
+The larger the dog, the more carbs he’ll need.
 This is because carbohydrates are a good source of energy.